-According to Statistics South Africa, the South African economy slipped into recession during the second quarter of 2018, shrinking by 0,7% quarteron-quarter (seasonally adjusted and annualised), this followed a revised 2,6% contraction in the first quarter of 2018.
+In South Africa's case, the economy had prior COVID19 outbreak, according to Statistics South Africa already slipped into recession during the second quarter of 2018, shrinking by 0,7% quarter-on-quarter (seasonally adjusted and annualised), this followed a revised 2,6% contraction in the first quarter of 2018.
 This was due to poor performance in areas of agriculture, trade, and manufacturing, among others.
-However, in its 2019 medium-term budget policy statement (MTBPS), the National Treasury revised down South Africa's economic growth forecast for 2019 from 1.5 percent in the 2019 Budget to 0.5 percent, with growth expected to reach 1.7 per cent in 2022.
-The weaker economic outlook resulted in repeated revenue shortfalls, higher budget deficits and mounting government debt.
+In its 2019 medium-term budget policy statement (MTBPS), the National Treasury had already revised down South Africa's economic growth forecast for 2019 from 1.5 percent in the 2019 Budget to 0.5 percent, with growth expected to reach 1.7 per cent in 2022.